radeekhan/video-super-resolution-research-papers/README.md

 ## Notes
 - All papers are in PDF format
 - Files are organized by their primary focus area
 - Each paper is linked to its corresponding file in the repository
+- Total number of papers: 37